B-1 bombers key to a U.S. plan to strike North Korean missile sites

 Pairs of B-1s have conducted 11 practice runs of a similar mission since the end of May, the last taking place on Monday.
 The training has accelerated since May, according to officials.
 In an actual mission, the non-nuclear bombers would be supported by satellites and drones and surrounded by fighter jets as well as aerial refueling and electronic warfare planes.

 "Of all the military options … [President Trump] could consider, this would be one of the two or three that would at least have the possibility of not escalating the situation," said retired Adm.
-James Stavridis, former Supreme Allied Commander Europe and an NBC News analyst.
+James Stavridis, NATO's former Supreme Allied Commander Europe and now dean of the Fletcher School at Tufts University and an NBC News analyst.

 Six B-1B "Lancer" bombers are currently positioned in Guam, 2,100 miles by air to North Korea.
 Military sources point out that the battle tested B-1, a workhorse for the past 16 years in both Afghanistan and Iraq, has been modernized and updated — "doubled in capability," according to the Air Force.